arief25ramadhan/udacity-behavioral-cloning/README.md

 ## 1. Project Aim

-This project aims to train a neural network to drive a car inside a track without getting out of the lane.
+This project aims to train a neural network to drive a car inside a track without getting out of the lane for at least one lap.

 ## 2. Steps